What You Should Know After Window Tinting

 - Avoid the use of alcohol or ammonia-based cleaners on tinted glass (Windex is not recommended)

-- No abrasive cleansers.
+- No abrasive cleaners.